-Every applicant and recipient will be informed in writing of their right to a fair hearing as provided under this section:
+Every applicant and recipient will be informed in writing of [their his or her] right to a fair hearing as provided under this section:

-- A. At the time of application - B. At the time of any action affecting the applicant's or recipient's claim - C. At the time a skilled nursing facility or a nursing facility notifies a resident that he or she is to be transferred or discharged - D. At the time an individual receives an adverse determination by the State with regard to the preadmission screening and annual resident review requirements (PASARR)
+- A. At the time of application - B. At the time of any action affecting the applicant's or recipient's claim - C. At the time a skilled nursing facility or a nursing facility notifies [a resident that he or she is to be transferred or discharged DSS or DMMA of a Medicaid applicant's or recipient's potential transfer or discharge, which may adversely affect the applicant's or recipient's Medicaid eligibility] - D. At the time an individual receives an adverse determination by the State with regard to the preadmission screening [and annual] resident review requirements [(PASARR) PASRR]